austinkaylor-eaton/rust-by-example/README.md

 # rust-by-example
-A repository that follows along with the tutorials at https://doc.rust-lang.org/rust-by-example/
+A repository that follows along with the tutorials at https://rust-book.cs.brown.edu/ and https://doc.rust-lang.org/rust-by-example/